mne-tools/mne-python/doc/manual/decoding.rst

 Temporal Generalization
 ^^^^^^^^^^^^^^^^^^^^^^^

-Temporal generalization is an extension of the decoding over time approach.
+Temporal Generalization is an extension of the decoding over time approach.
 It consists in evaluating whether the model estimated at a particular time instant accurately predicts any other time instant.
 It is analogous to transferring a trained model to a distinct learning problem, where the problems